 Surgical aortic valve replacements were first performed in 1961, and the procedure has become a mainstay for patients with severe stenosis.
 Surgeons open up the patient’s chest and replace the damaged valve.
 The procedure is quite effective for many people, but it’s also invasive, and patients face long recoveries.

 About a dozen years ago, clinical trials began at Scripps hospitals, and other sites, to test transcatheter aortic valve replacement (TAVR).
 Rather than opening up the patient’s chest, TAVR uses a catheter to deliver the new valve through veins near the groin or in the chest.

 The first clinical trials were for patients who were in poor health and could not tolerate traditional valve replacement surgery.
 TAVR provided a much less invasive alternative.
 After the procedure was approved for that group, trials began for medium-risk and, ultimately, low-risk patients.
 The FDA gave its final approval for TAVR in August 2019.

-“We’ve seen some really amazing benefits to TAVR compared to an open procedure,” says Paul Teirstein, MD, chief of cardiology, Scripps Clinic, and medical director, Prebys Cardiovascular Institute.
+“We’ve seen some really amazing benefits to TAVR compared to an open procedure,” says Paul Teirstein, MD, chief of cardiology at Scripps Clinic, and medical director of the Prebys Cardiovascular Institute.
 “Patients spend one night in the hospital and have almost no recovery time at all.
 There’s no wound, no incision in the chest.
 Most stay overnight, but we’ve had one leave the hospital the same day.
 They go home and get back to their usual activities.”

 TAVR takes about an hour to perform, compared to three hours for open surgery.
 Dr. Teirstein notes that the procedure also offers other advantages, including: